 Adverse events associated with the use of Somavert may include (but are not limited to) the following:

 - flu syndrome

 Somavert is indicated for the treatment of acromegaly in patients who have had an inadequate response to surgery and/or radiation therapy and/or other medical therapies, or for whom these therapies are not appropriate.
 The goal of treatment is to normalize serum IGF-I levels.

-FDA approval of Somavert was based on the data from a 12-week, randomized, double blind, placebo-controlled study enrolling 112 subjects with acromegaly previously treated with therapy.
-Results showed that after 12 weeks of treatment, serum IGF-I levels were normalized in 39%, 75%, and 82% of subjects treated with 10, 15, or 20 mg/day of Somavert, respectively, versus 10% of subjects treated with placebo.
+FDA approval of Somavert was based on the data from a 12-week, randomized, double-blind, placebo-controlled study enrolling 112 subjects with acromegaly previously treated with therapy.
+Results showed that after 12 weeks of treatment, serum IGF-I levels were normalized in 39 percent, 75 percent and 82 percent of subjects treated with 10, 15 or 20 mg/day of Somavert, respectively, versus 10 percent of subjects treated with placebo.
 The three Somavert groups also showed dose-dependent reductions in serum levels of IGF-I and IGF binding proteins compared with placebo at all post-baseline visits.